 Charleston Dirty Birds Release 2022 Season Schedule

+The Charleston Dirty Birds have released their full schedule for the 2022 season, which includes 67 home games beginning Thursday, April 21, 2022.

-CHARLESTON, W.Va. - The Charleston Dirty Birds have released their full schedule for the 2022 season, which includes 67 home games beginning Thursday, April 21, 2022.
-You can view and download the Dirty Birds' full 2022 schedule here: https://bit.ly/3DoJKjC
+The Charleston Dirty Birds have released their full schedule for the 2022 season, which includes 67 home games beginning Thursday, April 21, 2022.
+You can view below or download the Dirty Birds' full 2022 schedule here: https://bit.ly/3DoJKjC

 Season tickets are on sale now, and can be purchased by calling the box office at 304-344-2287 or by emailing tickets@wvpower.com.
 New for 2022, all Tuesday-Saturday games will begin at 6:35pm and Sunday contests will start at 5:05pm.
 The Memorial Day game on Monday, May 30, 2022 will begin at 1:05pm, and The Dirty Birds' Independence Day Celebration game on Sunday, July 3, 2022 will begin at 6:35pm.